How to Find Rest for Your Soul

 A Practical Next Step

-If part of your soul's exhaustion comes from not knowing who you are or what you are supposed to be doing — if uncertainty about your direction is draining you — we built something that might help.
+If part of your soul's exhaustion comes from not knowing who you are or what you are supposed to be doing — if the uncertainty itself is draining you — that is something we built the Calling Test to help with.
+It gives you language and a framework for the questions you have been carrying, and a likely next step to pray over.
+About 10 minutes.
+No email.
+No cost.

 Related Articles